 In 1879, the Duchatel family, who also owned Chateau Lagrange in St. Julien made the decision to split the large Sauternes estate into two separate vineyards, with the vineyards located at the peak of their elevations passing to Clos Haut Peyraguey.
 The remaining portion became known as Chateau Lafaurie Peyraguey.

 The modern era of the estate begins with the Garbay family when they purchased the property in 1914.
 The estate was most recently managed by Martine Langlais Pauly, a direct descendant of Eugene Garbay until 2012.
-In 2007, the property changed their name slightly, dropping the word “Chateau” from their labels and promotional material.
+In 2007, the property changed its name slightly, dropping the word “Chateau” from its labels and promotional material.

 My guess is, consumers should expect to see quality and prices rise in the future.
 This is not the first purchase for Bernard Magrez in Sauternes, he also owns Chateau Romer and Chateau Latrezotte in the appellation.